thin-edge/thin-edge.io/docs/src/tutorials/software-management.md

 This document describes how to manage the software modules that are installed on a thin-edge device from the cloud using the **software management** feature of thin-edge.io.

+> Note: This tutorial shows the Debian based distributions **apt** package manager use-case powered by our official **apt** plugin.
+> Other package managers can be supported by adding a plugin.
+> About writing a plugin, see [here](./write-my-software-management-plugin.md).

-> Note: As of now, this feature is supported only on devices with **debian** based distributions, which use the **apt** package manager(Ex: RaspberryPi OS , Ubuntu, Debian), from Cumulocity cloud.
+> Important: As of now, this feature supports only Cumulocity cloud.

 Three components are required on your devices to enable software management: